-- 4.7 The Training Provider must make monthly contact by either e-mail or phone with both the Apprentice/Trainee and the workplace supervisor to: - a. monitor and document the progress of training against the Training Plan; - b. monitor and document the training/learning activities undertaken during the withdrawal time for the previous month; and - c. document the dates and time periods logged as withdrawal time in the previous month.
+- 4.7 The Training Provider must make monthly contact by either e-mail or phone with both the Apprentice or Trainee and the workplace supervisor to: - a) monitor and document the progress of training against the Training Plan; - b) monitor and document the training/learning activities undertaken during the withdrawal time for the previous month; and - c) document the dates and time periods logged as withdrawal time in the previous month.

-SECTION 5: COMPETENCY BASED COMPLETION REQUIREMENTS
+5. COMPETENCY BASED COMPLETION REQUIREMENTS

-- 5.1 For all Apprentices and Trainees, the Training Provider may only issue the qualification when: - a. all competencies of the Structured Training have been achieved; - b. the employer has returned written confirmation of the Apprentice/Trainee's competence in the workplace (if the employer is a GTO, final confirmation must be from the GTO, not the host employer); and - c. the Training Provider has given clear advice to the employer and Apprentice/Trainee that final confirmation completes the Training Contract. - 5.2 The Training Provider must ensure that qualifications issued following the completion of an Approved Training Scheme contain on the certificate below the qualification title, the words "achieved through Australian Apprenticeship arrangements".
-(Refer to 6.3 and 6.6 for exceptions.) - 5.3.
-The Training Provider must retain the employer's written confirmation of the Apprentice/Trainee's competence for audit purposes. - 5.4.
+- 5.1 For all Apprentices and Trainees, the Training Provider may only issue the qualification when: - a) all competencies of the Structured Training have been achieved; - b) the employer has returned written confirmation of the Apprentice or Trainee's competence in the workplace (if the employer is a GTO, final confirmation must be from the GTO, not the host employer); and - c) the Training Provider has given clear advice to the employer and Apprentice or Trainee that final confirmation completes the Training Contract. - 5.2 The Training Provider must ensure that qualifications issued following the completion of an Approved Training Scheme contain on the certificate below the program title, the words 'achieved through Australian Apprenticeship arrangements'.
+(Refer to clauses 6.3 and 6.6 for exceptions.) - 5.3.
+The Training Provider must retain the employer's written confirmation of the Apprentice or Trainee's competence for audit purposes. - 5.4.
 Once a qualification has been issued, the Training Provider should encourage the Apprentice to apply for a Trade Paper via the VRQA.
-Details can be found at https://www.education.vic.gov.au/training/learners/apprentices/Pages/tradepapers.aspx
+Details can be found on the VRQA website.

-SECTION 6: UNEMPLOYED APPRENTICES AND TRAINEES
+6. UNEMPLOYED APPRENTICES AND TRAINEES